rupeshtiwari/rupeshtiwari.github.io/_posts/2021-07-03-binary-search-concept.md

 ## Binary Search Concept

-Please watch this YouTube video from `@Errichto`.
+Please watch [this YouTube video from Errichto](https://www.youtube.com/watch?v=GU7DpgHINWQ&list=PLl0KD3g-oDOHpWRyyGBUJ9jmul0lUOD80&index=3).
 This is the best binary search video I have ever seen.
 Next solve all the problems as he is going in his lecture.

 Binary search can be done on a given sorted array and it is is used to perform: